scrupal/scrupal/assets/docs/about/shoulders.md

   ~ If not, see either: http://www.gnu.org/licenses or http://opensource.org/licenses/GPL-3.0.                        ~
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-<h2>Standing On The Shoulders Of Giants</h2>
+# Standing On The Shoulders Of Giants
-<p>Scrupal would not be possible without the free/libre/open source software community.
+Scrupal would not be possible without the free/libre/open source software community.
 Any recognition it
 achieves clearly needs to acknowledge the technologies upon which it is built, and the dedication and brilliance
 of their inventors.
 This page is all about giving such recognition and making sure we honor their software license
-agreement through inclusion of their licenses here. </p>
+agreement through inclusion of their licenses here.

 <tabset>
 <tab heading="Java" active><div class="well"><div ng-include="'java.html'"></div></div></tab>
 <tab heading="Scala"><div class="well"><div ng-include="'scala.html'"></div></div></tab>